lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 The code is quite similar to the one used in textures, but in this case we are using a different descriptor type: `VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER` to state that this descriptor will be associated directly to a buffer.
 We are also stating that this will be used in a vertex shader by using the `VK_SHADER_STAGE_VERTEX_BIT` flag.

-We need also to create the descriptor set associated to the uniform that will hold the projection matrix, in a new class named `UniformsDescriptorSet`:
+We need also to create the descriptor set associated to the uniform that will hold the projection matrix, in a new class named `MatrixDescriptorSet`:

 ```java
 package org.vulkanb.eng.graph;